SonarSource/sonarcloud-github-action/README.md

 * Your code is built with Maven: run 'org.sonarsource.scanner.maven:sonar' during the build
 * Your code is built with Gradle: use the SonarQube plugin for Gradle during the build
-* You want to analyze a .NET solution: Follow our interactive tutorial for Github Actions after importing your project directly in SonarCloud
+* You want to analyze a .NET solution: Follow our interactive tutorial for GitHub Actions after importing your project directly into SonarCloud
 * You want to analyze C and C++ code: rely on our [SonarCloud Scan for C and C++](https://github.com/marketplace/actions/sonarcloud-scan-for-c-and-c) and look at [our sample C and C++ project](https://github.com/sonarsource-cfamily-examples?q=gh-actions-sc&type=all&language=&sort=)

-## Have question or feedback?
+## Have questions or feedback?

 To provide feedback (requesting a feature or reporting a bug) please post on the [SonarSource Community Forum](https://community.sonarsource.com/) with the tag `sonarcloud`.